trajectoryai/website/content/posts/240924-post-example.md

 ## Our Approach

-At TragectoryAI, we're tackling these challenges through:
+At TrajectoryAI, we're tackling these challenges through:

 - Collaborative research projects
 - Regular meetups and knowledge-sharing sessions